Strongpool/strongpool-node/README.md

 preferred way for those developers and others interested in Arweave as a permanent storage system to run Arweave nodes.

+## Status

+**Alpha**

+It is currently in use and should not cause any harm to your data (backups still recommended).
+However, it provides minimal functionality beyond a marginally better getting started experience.

 ## Current Features

 - User friendly node control interface